openpublishoperation/azure-content/articles/active-directory/role-based-access-control-configure.md

 ![Users blade - remove from role - screenshot](./media/role-based-access-control-configure/remove-access1.png)

+> [!NOTE]
-> [AZURE.NOTE] Inherited assignments can not be removed from child scopes.
+> Inherited assignments can not be removed from child scopes.
 Navigate to the parent scope and remove such assignments.
+>
+>
 ![Users blade - inherited access disables remove button - screenshot](./media/role-based-access-control-configure/remove-access2.png)

 ## Manage access using Azure PowerShell
 Access can be managed used Azure RBAC commands in the Azure PowerShell tools.

--	Use `Get-AzureRmRoleDefinition` to list RBAC roles available for assignment and to inspect the operations to which they grant access.
+* Use `Get-AzureRmRoleDefinition` to list RBAC roles available for assignment and to inspect the operations to which they grant access.

--	Use `Get-AzureRmRoleAssignment` to list RBAC access assignments effective at the specified subscription, resource group, or resource.
+* Use `Get-AzureRmRoleAssignment` to list RBAC access assignments effective at the specified subscription, resource group, or resource.
 Use the `ExpandPrincipalGroups` parameter to list access assignments to the specified user as well as to the groups of which the user is member.
 Use the `IncludeClassicAdministrators` parameter to also list classic Subscription Administrator and Co-Administrators.

--	Use `New-AzureRmRoleAssignment` to grant access to users, groups, and applications.
+* Use `New-AzureRmRoleAssignment` to grant access to users, groups, and applications.

--	Use `Remove-AzureRmRoleAssignment` to remove access.
+* Use `Remove-AzureRmRoleAssignment` to remove access.

 See [Manage access using Azure PowerShell](role-based-access-control-manage-access-powershell.md) for more detailed examples of managing access using Azure PowerShell.

 ## Manage access using the Azure Command-Line Interface
 Access can be managed used Azure RBAC commands in the Azure Command-Line Interface.

--	Use `azure role list` to list RBAC roles available for assignment.
+* Use `azure role list` to list RBAC roles available for assignment.
 Use `azure role show` to inspect the operations to which they grant access.

--	Use `azure role assignment list` to list RBAC access assignments effective at the specified subscription, resource group, or resource.
+* Use `azure role assignment list` to list RBAC access assignments effective at the specified subscription, resource group, or resource.
 Use the `expandPrincipalGroups` option to list access assignments to the specified user as well as to the groups of which the user is member.
 Use the  `includeClassicAdministrators` parameter to also list classic Subscription Administrator and Co-Administrators.

--	Use `azure role assignment create` to grant access to users, groups, and applications.
+* Use `azure role assignment create` to grant access to users, groups, and applications.

--	Use `azure role assignment delete` to remove access.
+* Use `azure role assignment delete` to remove access.

 See [Manage access using the Azure CLI](role-based-access-control-manage-access-azure-cli.md) for more detailed examples of managing access using the Azure CLI.